vinodkd/guts/src/book/01_data_size.md

 * Be extensible to define other properties of data with,
 * And yet be easy for humans to understand and use to understand a lot of information in one go.

-What we need is something akin to the "number units" from (A) above.
+What we need is something akin to the "number units" from (D9) above.
 That unit of measure represents data as data, is language agnostic, measurable, extensible and easy to understand.
 It has two parts to it: "number" and "unit".
 The latter allows data to be counted accurately in terms of pieces of information while the former provides the qualification that the data is of a particular type.
 Depending on the context, either form might be required to help with understanding the system; so we could use both:

 	100 numbers = 100 units of data = 100 number units of data